-SIFMA's argument that all brokerdealers are required to connect to all exchanges is not true in the options markets.
-The options markets have evolved differently than the equities markets both in terms of market structure and functionality.
-For example, there are many order types that are available in the equities markets that are not utilized in the options markets, which relate to mid-point pricing and pegged pricing which require connection to the SIPs and each of the equities exchanges in order to properly execute those orders in compliance with best execution obligations.
-In addition, in the options markets there is a single SIP (OPRA) versus two SIPs in the equities markets, resulting in few hops and thus alleviating the need to connect directly to all the options exchanges.
+of the equities exchanges in order to properly execute those orders in compliance with best execution obligations.
+In addition, in the options markets there is a single SIP (OPRA) versus two SIPs in the equities markets, resulting in fewer hops and thus alleviating the need to connect directly to all the options exchanges.
 Additionally, in the options markets, the linkage routing and trade through protection are handled by the exchanges, not by the individual members.
 Thus not connecting to an options exchange or disconnecting from an options exchange does not potentially subject a broker-dealer to violate order protection requirements as suggested by SIFMA.
 Gone are the days when the retail brokerage firms (the Fidelity's, the Schwab's, the eTrade's) were members of the options exchanges-they are not members of MIAX PEARL or its affiliates, MIAX and MIAX Emerald, they do not purchase connectivity to MIAX PEARL, and they do not purchase market data from MIAX PEARL.
 The Exchange further recognizes that the decision of whether to connect to the Exchange is separate and distinct from the decision of whether and how to trade on the Exchange.
 The Exchange acknowledges that many firms may choose to connect to the Exchange, but ultimately not trade on it, based on their particular business needs.

-To assist prospective Members or firms considering connecting to MIAX PEARL, the Exchange provides information about the Exchange's available connectivity alternatives.26 The decision of which type of connectivity to purchase, or whether to purchase connectivity at all for a particular exchange, is based on the business needs of the firm.
-For example, if the firm wants to receive the top-ofmarket data feed product or depth data feed product, due to the amount/size of data contained in those feeds, such firm would need to purchase either the 10Gb or 10Gb ULL connection.
+To assist prospective Members or firms considering connecting to MIAX PEARL, the Exchange provides information about the Exchange's available connectivity alternatives in a Connectivity Guide, which contains detailed specifications regarding, among other things, throughput and latency for each available connection.36 The decision of which type of connectivity to purchase, or whether to purchase connectivity at all for a particular exchange, is based on the business needs of the firm.
+For example, if the firm wants to receive the top-of-market data feed product or depth data feed product, due to the amount/size of data contained in those feeds, such firm would need to purchase either the 10Gb or 10Gb ULL connection.
 The 1Gb connection is too small to support those data feed products.
 MIAX PEARL notes that there are twelve (12) Members that only purchase the 1Gb connectivity alternative.
 Thus, while there is a meaningful percentage of purchasers of only 1Gb connections (12 of 33), by definition, those twelve (12) members purchase connectivity that cannot support the top-of-market data feed product or depth data feed product and thus they do not purchase such data feed products.
-Accordingly, purchasing market data is a business decision/ choice, and thus the pricing for it is constrained by competition.
+Accordingly, purchasing market data is a business decision/choice, and thus the pricing for it is constrained by competition.